A delightful twist on a classic dessert, with a creamy, almond milk custard base and topped with a crunchy, caramelized sugar crust.

-Friends and clients frequently ask me about my thoughts on dairy and the various plant based milks that are available.
 Personally, I’m a big almond milk fan.
-It’s neutral flavor and milky consistency makes it suitable not just for drinking, but for recipes from sweet to savory.
-And obviously smoothies too.
+It’s neutral flavor and milky consistency makes it suitable not just for drinking, but for recipes from savory, to sweet and obviously in smoothies.

 Of course, almonds are super nutritious as well, packed with biotin, vitamin e, magnesium and healthy fats.
 But in almond milk, you get very little nut, which is cool, because almond milk is designed to be a milk substitute, which is mostly water too.